 Under the stewardship of its founders, the Black Bottle blend gained a reputation for quality but, following the brand’s sale to Schenley Industries inc. in 1959 this reputation began to suffer.
 Standards dropped and the brand slowly fell out of favour with whisky drinkers.

-The 1990’s would see a revival in the brand’s fortunes though and when Burn Stewart acquired it along with Bunnahabhain distillery in 1999 they made a bold decision to drastically re-invent the blend.
+The 1990s would see a revival in the brand’s fortunes.
+When Burn Stewart acquired it along with Bunnahabhain distillery in 1999 they made a bold decision to drastically re-invent the blend.
 While Black Bottle had traditionally featured mostly Speyside malts, it had always carried more than a hint of smoke.
-Burn Stewart decided to enhance this smokey character with a new, Islay-centric recipe that featured malt from all 7 of the islands then working distilleries.
+Burn Stewart decided to enhance this smoky character with a new, Islay-centric recipe that featured malt from all 7 of the island’s working distilleries.

 In the years that followed, Black Bottle became known as something of a character blend and inspired a dedicated following.
-However, things don’t stand still for long in the whisky industry and in 2013, the owners decided once again to alter the blends recipe, this time returning, at least in part, to it’s Speyside origins, while retaining a little of the smoke it had become known for.
-Along with this new expression came new packaging and a long overdue return to traditional black glass.
+However, things don’t stand still for long in the whisky industry and in 2013, the owners decided once again to alter the recipe of the blend, this time returning, at least in part, to its Speyside origins, while retaining a little of the smoke it had become known for.
+Along with this new expression came new packaging and a long-overdue return to traditional black glass.